Nubo

 the nubo cli

 Your fleet, in the terminal.
+One static binary.

-Sign in with GitHub, then list every Project, Space, Frame, volume, and agent from a script, or open the full-screen TUI to tail logs and watch metrics live.
+Sign in with GitHub, then list every Project, Space, Frame, volume, and runner from a script, or open the full-screen TUI to tail logs and watch metrics live.
 Same fleet you see in the dashboard, a keystroke away.

 read-only v1 · macos & linux · amd64 / arm64

-Install in under a minute.
+One command.
+Installed in under a minute.

 $ curl -fsSL https://dl.withnubo.com/nubo-cli/install.sh | bash